Baderalnofie/YourMid.md/README.md

     ```bash
     Download the .dmg file from the YourMed website.
     Open the file and drag YourMed to the Applications folder.
-    Launch YourMed from the Applications folder.
+    Launch YourMed from the Applications folconduct virtual consultations with healthcare providers directly through the app.
+   - **Health Records**: YourMed maintains a secure repository of medical records, prescriptions, and consultation notes for easy access and reference.
+   - **Consultation History**: All previous consultations are logged, and users can review notes and recommendations from their providers.
     ```

 3. **Linux**
     ```bash
     sudo apt update
-    sudo apt install yourmed
+    sudo apt install y
+5. **Wearable Integration**
+   - **Device Compatibility**: YourmMed
     ```

 ## User Guide